 This test may be done in the health care provider's office or in a hospital.
 Numbing medicine (anesthesia) may or may not be used because the needle is very thin.

-You will lie on your back with a pillow under your shoulders and your neck extended.
+You lie on your back with a pillow under your shoulders and your neck extended.
 The biopsy site is cleaned.
 A thin needle is inserted into the thyroid, and a sample of thyroid cells and fluid are removed.
 The needle is then taken out.

 Tell your health care provider if you have drug allergies, bleeding problems, or are pregnant.
-You should also make sure your health care provider has a current list of all medications you take, including herbal remedies and over-the-counter drugs.
+You should also make sure your health care provider has a current list of all medicines you take, including herbal remedies and over-the-counter drugs.

-A few days to a week before surgery, you may be asked to stop taking drugs that make it harder for your blood to clot.
+A few days to a week before surgery, you may be asked to stop taking medicines that make it harder for your blood to clot.
 Talk with your doctor before stopping any drugs.
 The drugs you may need to stop taking include:

 If numbing medicine is used, you may feel a sting as the needle is inserted and the medicine is injected.

-As the needle passes into the thyroid, you may feel some pressure but it should not be painful.
+As the needle passes into the thyroid, you may feel some pressure, but it should not be painful.

 The thyroid tissue looks normal and the cells do not appear to be cancer under a microscope.